xzry6/notes/gulp.md

 # Note: gulp
-There are some notes of gulp cli and api.
-### Abstract
 Gulp is a streaming build system of javascript.
 It does help on automating tasks in web development.
+There are some notes of gulp cli and api.

 ### Agenda
 * [Intallation](#installation)
 * [API](#api)